 Entrance Fee

-Kinkakuji Temple entrance fee is currently at 500 yen for the general public tickets and a discounted 300 yen for primary and middle school students.
+The entrance fee to Kinkakuji Temple is currently at 500 yen for the general public tickets and a discounted 300 yen for primary and middle school students.

 In current exchange rates, this translates to roughly $3, a nominal charge for such a stunning attraction!